KUL-recon-lab/course_nucmed_tech/latex/main.md

 % =========================================

 The thyroid has a strong affinity for iodine, and thyroid tumors inherit this affinity from the normal cells.
 Consequently, a beta-emitting isotope like {sup}`131`I is a good radionuclide for treating thyroid cancer.
-As can be seen in table [6](#tab:rntisotopes), {sup}`131`I not only emits electrons, but also several gammas.
+As can be seen in [](#tab:rntisotopes), {sup}`131`I not only emits electrons, but also several gammas.
 This has the drawback that the radionuclide trapped in the tumor will not only irradiate the tumor with electrons, it will also send some energy to the entire body as photons.
 But an advantage of these photons is that they can be used for imaging with a gamma camera or activity estimations with a gamma detector.
 Because several of these gammas have high energies, imaging must be done with high energy collimators, and detectors targeting the thyroid must be well shielded to avoid contributions from {sup}`131`I uptake in the rest of the body.

 To determine the activity to be administered, a low activity of {sup}`131`I is administered and imaging is performed to see which fraction of the activity is taken up in the thyroid.
 For therapy follow up, imaging (or photon counting) is be done to monitor the {sup}`131`I uptake in the thyroid as a function of time.